Career, Salary and Education Information

 The starting pay for apprentices is less than that of a fully trained insulator.
 Apprentices earn more pay as they acquire more skills.

-Although most insulators work full time, sometimes they may need to work more than 40 hours a week to meet construction schedules.
-Those who insulate outdoors may have to stop work when it rains or during very cold weather.
+Most insulators work full time, and they sometimes need to work more than 40 hours a week to meet construction deadlines.
+Those who insulate outdoors may not be able to work in bad weather, such as during a storm or in extreme heat or cold.

-Overall employment of insulation workers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.
-Growth rates, however, will vary by occupation.
+Overall employment of insulation workers is projected to grow 3 percent over the next ten years, slower than the average for all occupations.